Pope Francis travels to the Holy Land with a rabbi and a Muslim cleric

 "It's highly symbolic, of course," said the Rev. Thomas Rosica, a consultant to the Vatican press office.

-work together -- not as a system of checks and balances but as friends."
+"But it also sends a pragmatic message to Muslims, Christians and Jews that it's possible to work together -- not as a system of checks and balances but as friends."

 Pope Francis is expected to call attention to the poor and downtrodden during his 36-hour visit.